 Slowness and deliberation, in fact, offer several benefits:

 - we can catch many more details of our surrounding environment

 - attune us to more of the sounds and noises in our area

-- allow our brain to adapt to the inner rythm of Nature, as suggested by Tom Brown Jr in “The Science and Art of Tracking” (1999)
+- allow our brain to adapt to the inner rhythm of Nature, as suggested by Tom Brown Jr in “The Science and Art of Tracking” (1999)

-To blend into the environment even more, especially if you are a hunter, you should avoid products or actions that would leave a strong smell on you (deodorant, perfume, colone, toothpaste, chewing gum, alcohol, tobacco and so on).
+To blend into the environment even more, especially if you are a hunter, you should avoid products or actions that would leave a strong smell on you (deodorant, perfume, cologne, toothpaste, chewing gum, alcohol, tobacco, and so on).
 In the same manner, you should be aware of wind direction in order not to give away your position.
-Starting a camp fire is, obviously, strictly forbidden.
+Starting a campfire is, obviously, strictly forbidden.

 Apply what you’ve learned